Authors: Mohamed Reda Bouadjenek and Ngoc Dung Huynh

 targets = []

-for batch in self.dataset:
+for i, batch in enumerate(self.dataset):

 X, y = batch